Terminal illness: Transplant

 For patients with end stage kidney failure, studies have shown that transplants increase the quality of life and decreases mortality in this population.
 In order to be placed on the organ transplant list, patients are referred and assessed based on criteria that ranges from current comorbidities to potential for organ rejection post transplant.
 Initial screening measures include: blood tests, pregnancy tests, serologic tests, urinalysis, drug screening, imaging, and physical exams.

-For patients who are interested in liver transplantation, patients with acute liver failure have the highest priority over patients with only cirrhosis.
+For patients who are interested in liver transplantation, patients with acute liver failure have the highest priority over patients with cirrhosis alone.
 Acute liver failure patients will present with worsening symptoms of somnolence or confusion (hepatic encephalopathy) and thinner blood (increased INR) due to the liver's inability to make clotting factors.
 Some patients could experience portal hypertension, hemorrhages, and abdominal swelling (ascites).
 Model for End Stage Liver Disease (MELD) is often used to help providers decide and prioritize candidates for transplant.

 Physician-assisted suicide

 Physician-assisted suicide (PAS) is highly controversial, and legal in only a few countries.
 In PAS, physicians, with voluntary written and verbal consent from the patient, give patients the means to die, usually through lethal drugs.
-The patient then chooses to "die with dignity," deciding on his/her own time and place to die.
+The patient decides on their own time and place to die.
 Reasons as to why patients choose PAS differ.
 Factors that may play into a patient's decision include future disability and suffering, lack of control over death, impact on family, healthcare costs, insurance coverage, personal beliefs, religious beliefs, and much more.

 PAS may be referred to in many different ways, such as aid in dying, assisted dying, death with dignity, and many more.
 These often depend on the organization and the stance they take on the issue.
 In this section of the article, it will be referred to as PAS for the sake of consistency with the pre-existing Wikipedia page: Assisted Suicide.

 In the United States, PAS or medical aid in dying is legal in select states, including Oregon, Washington, Montana, Vermont, and New Mexico, and there are groups both in favor of and against legalization.

 Some groups favor PAS because they do not believe they will have control over their pain, because they believe they will be a burden on their family, and because they do not want to lose autonomy and control over their own lives among other reasons.
 They believe that allowing PAS is an act of compassion.

 While some groups believe in personal choice over death, others raise concerns regarding insurance policies and potential for abuse.
 According to Sulmasy et al., the major non-religious arguments against physician-assisted suicide are quoted as follows: